Enet4/heel-gun/README.md

 POST,http://testmachine.myspot.net:8080/user/rRdlgzll2D?admin=false,501 Not Implemented
 ```

-Moreover, the HTTP bodies of server responses are saved in an output directory:
+Moreover, the HTTP bodies of server error responses are saved in an output
+directory:

 ```none
 output/